Skip to main content

 who is the teaching & learning with AI conference for?

-Teaching & Learning with AI is designed for instructors, higher education professionals, researchers, and policymakers who are interested in exploring the potential of AI in higher ed classrooms.
-If you want to learn more about how you can leverage AI to improve learning outcomes, research, and operations, then this is a must-attend event.
+Teaching & Learning with AI is designed for instructors, higher education professionals, librarians, researchers, and policymakers who are interested in exploring the potential of AI in higher ed across the higher education landscape.
+If you want to learn more about how you can leverage AI to improve learning outcomes, research, services, and operations, then this is a must-attend event.

 There are different ways to leverage the power of AI through generated text, images, and products.